 3. The company must have made provision for the employee entitlements (including superannuation) and be compliant with the tax reporting obligations in a manner consistent with a company that’s solvent;

 4. All of these factors above must be continually satisfied, if it is not then the defence will no longer apply from that point in time.

-As lawyers and commentators consider these provisions further no doubt there will be many more articles and commentaries written on this section.
-Clearly this will be an expensive defence to argue in court, it will also be difficult and no doubt costly to comply with to succeed in such a defence.
+As lawyers and commentators consider these provisions further no doubt there will be many more articles and commentaries written in this section.
+Clearly, this will be an expensive defence to argue in court, it will also be difficult and no doubt costly to comply with to succeed in such a defence.